BayKanguru/p_fed/readme.md

 ## About dev branch

-New features and fixes are done in here first. do not use this branch except for development.
+New features and fixes are done in here first.
+Do not use this branch except for development.
 Might not work sometimes.

 ## Current state of dev